 Lowest Credits per Unit – 8 points

-Lowest Credits per Bedroom – 8 points
+Lowest Percentage of Deferred Developer Fee/Total Developer Fee – 8 points

-Lowest Percentage of hard debt (Amortizing Hard Debt/Total Development Costs) – 8 Points
+Highest Percentage of debt (Debt/Total Development Costs) – 8 Points

 Most Square Foot per Bedroom – 5 Points

 For purposes of this scoring criteria, the following definitions will be used: “Unit” means any rent and income restricted Affordable Housing Tax Credit unit, including those utilizing Income Averaging, including any employee/manager units.
 “Credit” means the Federal Affordable Housing Tax Credits requested at the time of application submission.
-“Amortizing Hard Debt” means the total amount of permanent debt included in the debt service coverage ratio on the proposed Development for which a commitment letter was provided, this will not include any soft loans, grants, or owner contributions/equity.
+“Debt” means the total amount of permanent debt on the proposed Development, excluding Deferred Developer Fee, grants, and owner contributions/equity.
 “Square Foot” means the livable square footage of the Unit, not including any community building/room, storm shelters, etc. “Bedroom” means any bedroom contained in an Affordable Housing Tax Credit Unit.

 Following a deadline for a Funding Period, OHFA Staff will assess the above four factors for all Applications that were submitted for that competitive Funding Period.
 Each factor will be calculated by staff to derive a result (the “Result or Results”), then the Results will be percentage ranked against all other Applications by each separate factor.
 The points derived from each factor will then be added up to achieve a total given score.
 Therefore, an Applicant will not know their score for this specific criteria before they submit their application.
 Applicants will learn their score once they receive their Preliminary Review Report.
-Once a score for this criteria is given, this score will not change following the issuance of Preliminary Review Reports by OHFA Staff.
-Unless information provided in response to the Preliminary Review Report, such as changes in square footages, number of units, amount of hard debt or if an application is withdrawn, would require Staff to change the score.
+Once a score for this criteria is given, this score will not change following the issuance of Preliminary Review Reports by OHFA Staff, unless information provided in response to the Preliminary Review Report indicates staff made an error in calculating the efficiency score.
+Additionally, the scores given for this criteria will not change as a result of an Application being withdrawn at any point during a funding period.

 For example, an Application is submitted which Staff calculates a Result of $4,000 in Credits Per Unit, and compared to all of the other Applications submitted for that Funding Period, $4,000 Credits per Unit ranks as the 95th Percentile and thus would receive 95% of the maximum score for that specific factor, or 7.600 points as (.95 x 8 points = 7.600).
 For the purposes of this scoring criterion, the result of each factor will be rounded to 4 decimal places.